Ron Micheli: Wyoming Director of Agriculture

-Micheli served as the Director of the Wyoming Department of Agriculture from 1995-2003.
+Micheli served as the Director of the Wyoming Department of Agriculture from 1995 to 2003.
 During his time as the director of this state agency, Micheli served on several national boards including serving as President of the Western Association of State Departments of Agriculture (WASDA) where Micheli presided over an organization which included twelve western state departments of agriculture.
 As president of WASDA, Micheli helped to develop joint policy and positions with all twelve state agricultural departments to address concerns of the coalition.

 During his time as Director of Agriculture, Micheli worked extensively with various environmental and regulatory issues.
 Micheli also served as the chairman of the National Task Force on Clean Water Act Compliance.
 In this position, Micheli led a national task force to reduce the impact of implementing Total Maximum Daily Load (TMDL) standards under the Clean Water Act.
 This task force worked with state and federal agencies to reach a compromise agreement on standards and enforcement that would protect waters and protect private industry and agriculture.
 Micheli represented Wyoming in the Western States Governors Association initiative to overhaul the Endangered Species Act.
 As the Wyoming representative on this task force, Micheli worked closely with members of Congress to craft legislation to amend the Endangered Species Act.
-As the Co-Chair of the Wyoming Animal Damage Management Board, Micheli represented Wyoming in congressional hearings related to predator control.
+As the co-chair of the Wyoming Animal Damage Management Board, Micheli represented Wyoming in congressional hearings related to predator control.
 Micheli also represented Wyoming before federal agencies on issues related to the implementation of the Endangered Species Act, the authorization of the Farm Bill, and public land use issues.

 Micheli also led several state interagency tasks force to address issues facing Wyoming.
 Micheli served as the chair of the Wyoming Interagency Brucellosis management team, having led an interagency task force to address brucellosis infection in bison and elk in the Greater Yellowstone National Park area that had caused several states to place an embargo on Wyoming cattle.
 This task force successfully worked to end the embargo and allow the exportation of Wyoming cattle to every state.
-Micheli also served as the Co-Chair of the Governor’s Drought Task Force.
+Micheli also served as the co-chair of the Governor's Drought Task Force.